 The UWMP requires a municipal water provider to project its supplies and demands over the next 20 years, describe its conservation efforts and impacts, consider drought impacts, describe its water shortage contingency plan, consider indoor and outdoor water budgets, as well as other elements to report progress.
 The plan is due to the state every five years, with the next plan due July 1, 2021.

 The AWMP is similar to the UWMP in that it is a state-mandated requirement.
 The plan requires an agricultural water provider to present information about its ag water customers, water usage, conservation efforts, and other management elements.
 However, the AWMP is a backwards-looking document, only reporting on past data and results.
 The report does not have a forward-looking supply and demand projection element.
-The AWMP is also due to the state every five years, with the next plan due in April 2021.
+The AWMP is also due to the state every five years.